 Thinking ahead helps you plan for the unexpected.
 You may be calling grandparents, siblings, other parents, in-laws, friends or neighbors to help out.
 You’ll probably split time with your significant other, especially if you have multiple children.
 You may have to take time off work and/or plan around your other deadlines and commitments.

-As your son or daughter dives further and further into the recruiting process, more flexibility and planning is required.
+As your student athlete dives further and further into the recruiting process, more flexibility and planning is required.

 When all is said and done, if your child drove the process – figured out what he or she really wanted, did most of the research, communicated with college coaches, and made the final decision – chances are higher that he or she found the right place.